Sarah Fidler

-Sarah Fidler is an immunologist, researcher and professor in HIV Medicine at Imperial College London and consultant physician in HIV for St Mary's Hospital, London.
+Sarah Fidler is a British immunologist, researcher and professor in HIV Medicine at Imperial College London and consultant physician in HIV for St Mary's Hospital, London.

 Her clinical work involves looking after people who have just been infected with the human immunodeficiency virus (HIV), and testing new approaches towards curing HIV.

 Career and research

 Fidler grew up in Hull, a fishing town in East Yorkshire, England.
 Fidler first qualified as a doctor at King's College London in 1989 she saw that young people were dying of HIV.
 It wasn't for another six years, that life-saving antiretroviral treatment for HIV was made available and first rolled out in 1995.

 Fidler became a Fellow of the Royal College of Physicians in 1992 and undertook her PhD at Imperial College London from 1994 to 1998.
 Fidler has stated that it was the passion of some of those living with HIV, whom she had the privilege to treat, that has driven her research career.
 She has worked at the Department of Medicine at Imperial College London since 2016, which has been revealed as one of the top three UK institutions publishing work on HIV/AIDS research.